The Hair Appointment EXPERIENCE

 The Hair Appointment (Oakland)

-Following the success of the gallery exhibit in New York, Sunday School had teamed up with Visual Supply Company (VSCo) in Oakland, to offer a similar experience.
+Following the success of the gallery exhibit in New York, Sunday School had teamed up with Visual Supply Company (VSCo) in Oakland, to offer a varied experience.
 The Micro Gallery experience was welcomed by over 400+ people on opening night, and it featured a collection of our best photographs from the series.
-The exhibit was an opportunity to connect with our audience in California, while expressing the process taken to create such a masterpiece.
+The exhibit was much more minimal than the others, as we chose some of the strongest photos from the series and broke down our vision going in to creating.
 The exhibit was open for viewing at the VSCO Headquarters until June 2019.